-Nothing says “I love you and care about you” more than listening and showing an interest in what is important to them.
-We are busy, and it’s easy to hurry from cleaning to cooking to laundry, and not want to stop and really give them our attention.
-But we need to choose to stop what we’re doing, look at them, and listen.
+Say “I love you and care about you” by listening and showing an interest in what is important to them.
+We are busy, and it’s easy to hurry from cleaning to cooking to laundry.
+If we don’t stop and really give them our attention they notice!
+We need to choose to stop what we’re doing, look at them, and listen.

-How can we expect our children to want a relationship with us when we push them away with disapproval or anger because of our mood, or our stress?
-They will start to avoid you, or trying to read your mood to see if it is a good time to try to talk to you, or if it would be better to stay away.
-It’s easy to get snippy, and easily frustrated if we aren’t careful.
-Make it a goal to try to laugh and do something fun or silly with your kids everyday.
-Laughing and having fun together forms a bond.
+They will start to avoid you, or try to read your mood to see if it is a good time to try to talk to you.
+They may even wonder if it would be better to stay away.
+It’s easy to get snippy and easily frustrated if we aren’t careful.
+Make it a goal to try to laugh and do something fun or silly with your kids every day.
+Laughing and having fun together form a bond.